 Aren’t NZ Bank Deposits Government Guaranteed?

 But aren’t my bank deposits now government guaranteed you may be thinking?

-You might be surprised to learn that this was only the case until a year ago.
-Prior to October 2008 we actually had no bank guarantee scheme but as Australia was about to announce a government guarantee of their banking sector we were pretty much forced to follow suit.
+And prior to October 2008 we actually had no bank guarantee scheme.
+But as Australia was about to announce a government guarantee of their banking sector we were pretty much forced to follow suit.

-Hat tip to our friend Louis Bolanger who first brought our attention to the expiry of the bank guarantee when he published this in the Gold Standard Institute Journal earlier this year.
-(By the way go and sign up for the GSI Journal, it’s free and a great read every month http://www.goldstandardinstitute.net/about/newsletter/).
+Hat tip to our friend Louis Boulanger who first brought our attention to the expiry of the bank guarantee.
+See this article published in the Gold Standard Institute Journal in 2011.
+Louis commented that the banks might have chosen not to participate in the scheme for a couple of reasons:

 Can’t argue with either of those theories!

 So maybe not leaving all your eggs in the one basket is a good idea?
-Of course as always we can be accused of “talking our book”.
-You could argue we would say that since we sell gold, the only asset on the planet that is not at the same time someone elses liability.
+Of course we can be accused of “talking our book”.
+You could argue we would say that.
+Since we sell gold, the only asset on the planet that is not at the same time someone else’s liability.

 But with all the above going on, having all your savings purely in paper money in a bank seems like too high a risk to us.
 Perhaps a good question to ask yourself is how safe is my money?
-Or as we heard Eric Sprott say recently at the Gold Symposium “be very concerned about where you have your money.”
+Or as we heard Eric Sprott say once at the Gold Symposium “be very concerned about where you have your money.”